 1. Combo E-95 & A-95 Panel

-The Combo Food Panel tests for 189 foods, plus a Candida Screen.
+The Combo Food Panel tests for 189 food allergies, plus a Candida Screen.

 2. E-95 Basic Food Panel